Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

-To apply Lemma \ref{lemma:stochastic} to \eqref{eq:objective} in our case, we need to prove that $\mathcal{L}$ is both locally Lipschitz and definable.
+To apply Lemma \ref{lemma:stochastic}, we need to prove that $\mathcal{L}$ is both locally Lipschitz and definable.
 Our strategy involves verifying that both $\tilde{B}$ and $\tilde{V}$ are locally Lipschitz and definable functions, which leads to $\mathcal{L}$ being locally Lipschitz and definable.
-In this section, the main theorem is Theorem \ref{thm:convergence}.
-To prove this, Lemma \ref{lemma:B} demonstrates that $\tilde{B}$ is locally Lipschitz and definable.
+In order to prove the main theorem of this section, Theorem \ref{thm:convergence}, we use Lemmas \ref{lemma:B} and \ref{lemma:V}.
+Lemma \ref{lemma:B} demonstrates that $\tilde{B}$ is locally Lipschitz and definable.
 Lemma \ref{lemma:V} shows that $\tilde{V}$ is locllay Lipschitz and definable.

-Here, we need to understand the properties of definable functions to prove Theorem \ref{thm:convergence}.
-The properties of definable function are detailed in Appendix \ref{appendix:o-minimal}, and minor propositions regarding locally Lipschitz functions along with their proofs are in Appendix \ref{appendix:propositions}.
+The properties of definable function are detailed in Appendix \ref{appendix:o-minimal}, and those minor propositions regarding locally Lipschitz functions along with their proofs are given in Appendix \ref{appendix:propositions}.

 \begin{lemma} Let $\tilde{B} : \R^N_{>0} \rightarrow \R^{2p} \times \R^{q}$ be a map that satisfies $B = Q_{p,q} \circ \tilde{B}$.
 Then $\tilde{B}$ is locally Lipschitz and definable. \end{lemma}

 \begin{proof} Let